 Creating a portrait of the river + exhibiting while paddling

-I’ll be inviting people along the way to contribute to a collaborative trip log by sharing their words, art, and other contributions relating to the river.
+I’m inviting people along the way to contribute to a collaborative trip log by sharing their words, art, and other contributions relating to the river.
 I see myself literally carrying the weight of these collected stories downstream, packing the trip log into my kayak and shouldering it as I portage around dams.
 If you are an artist, writer, poet living near the river, or simply passionate about the Columbia River, please get in touch to make plans to meet up.
 I would love to include your voice in the collaborative journal.

-A final exhibition will show the handcrafted kayak I’m building for the journey, photographic prints, an installation of a large-scale river map, and the collaborative trip log.
+A final exhibition will show the handcrafted kayak I built for the journey, photographic prints, an installation of a large-scale river map, and the collaborative trip log.
 This will encourage viewers to contemplate their connection to the natural environment, while also allowing people with differing views to see one another through a lens of compassion and interest.
 A venue for the final exhibition has yet to be set.